LisaFC/tech-doc-hugo-theme/README.md

 ## Getting Started

 You need a [recent version](https://github.com/gohugoio/hugo/releases) of Hugo to run this project (if you install from the release page, make sure to get the `extended` Hugo version).
-Can be isntalled via Brew if you're running MacOs.
+Can be installed via Brew if you're running macOS.

 ```bash
 git clone --recurse-submodules --depth 1 https://github.com/bep/tech-doc-hugo.git